YummyLau/SharedPreferencesInjector/README.md

 In daily development you may define a SharedPreferencesUtils helper for handling lightweight data storage, but there are still a large number of static variables in the project that identify a key for a piece of data or a piece of code that handles storage.
 It is hoped that a certain class of lightweight data can be aggregated and processed in a unified manner, and the writing of a large amount of duplicate code is reduced.

-*SharedPreferencesInjector* Get custom annotations at compile time through APT and javaPoet technology to generate the corresponding SharedPreferences Helper operation class to help solve the above problems.
+*SharedPreferencesInjector* get custom annotations at compile time through APT and javaPoet technology to generate the corresponding SharedPreferences Helper operation class to help solve the above problems.

 * Define a class that aggregates certain configurations